Documentation Index

 File contents:

-A quick way to check if WebSocket connectivity is working is to use a
+A quick way to check if WebSocket connectivity is working is to use a general purpose command-line tool that can act as WebSocket client, such aswebsocat.
+This is a

 powerful command-line “swiss army knife” tool, like nc or the